 Many, including Aerosmith drummer Joey Kramer, don’t even consider Rock in a Hard Place to be a true Aerosmith album, as it was the only one the band ever recorded without founding guitarists Joe Perry and Brad Whitford who had left the band out of frustration in ’79 and ’81 respectively.
-Even so, Joey Kramer wrote in his 2009 autobiography, “The record doesn’t suck.”
+Even so, as Kramer wrote in his 2009 autobiography, “The record doesn’t suck.”
 And while that’s true to some degree, there’s no denying how terrible “Joanie’s Butterfly” is, ensuring that Rock in a Hard Place earns the dubious distinction of containing the worst Aerosmith song ever.
-This is balanced out, however, by one of their greatest works, the horn-centered title track that echoes the Bluesy roots of one of the band’s greatest influences, The Rolling Stones.
+This is balanced out, however, by one of their greatest works, the horn-centric title track that echoes the Bluesy roots of one of the band’s greatest influences, The Rolling Stones.
 “Lightning Strikes” is also a great tune that fits nicely into the upper echelon of the band’s catalog.
 The rest is filler at best; you can almost hear them treading water as they wait for Perry and Whitford to return.

 13. Night in the Ruts